Safeguarding

 Meet the Safeguarding Team at Somerfords' Walter Powell

-The Diocese of Bristol and Diocese of Bristol Academies Trust is committed to safeguarding, safer recruiting practice and promoting the welfare of children, young people and vulnerable adults and expect all staff, visitors and volunteers to share this commitment.
+We are committed to safeguarding, safer recruiting practice and promoting the welfare of children, young people and vulnerable adults and expect all staff, visitors and volunteers to share this commitment.
 You will be expected to report any concerns relating to the safeguarding of children, young people or vulnerable adults in accordance with agreed procedures.
-If your own conduct in relation to the safeguarding of children, young people or vulnerable adults gives cause for concern, the DBAT Allegations Management procedure will be followed, alongside implementation of the Disciplinary Procedure as required.
+If your own conduct in relation to the safeguarding of children, young people or vulnerable adults gives cause for concern, the allegations procedure will be followed, alongside implementation of the Disciplinary Procedure as required.

 The health, safety and well-being of all our pupils are of paramount importance to all the adults who work at our school.
 Our pupils have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to be safe in our school.